benjadw/keyframeCSS/README.md

         elementKeyframes: [ // Array of elements with keyframes {
                 element: exampleElement1, // Add an element to animate
 		elementOffset: exampleElement3, //Optional: You can specify that the keyframes start from this element position on page.
                 keyframeList: [ // Array of element keyframes {
                         time: 0, // Position in the scroll for the keyframe
                         top: '200px', // Add styles for this keyframes as string
                         color: '#ff0000',
                         left: '200px',
-                        background: '#463311',
+                        'background-color': '#463311',
                         transform: 'scale(1.1)'
                     },
                     {
                         time: 15000,
                         top: '100px',
                         left: '500px',
-                        background: '#00ffff',
+                        'background-color': '#00ffff',
                         color: '#00ff00',
                         transform: 'scale(2)'